vaibhavkrishna12004/windows-rdp-misconfiguration-lab/README.md

 Used RDP client to attempt login: RDP access allows remote login to a system using the Remote Desktop Protocol.
 It can lead to full system control if valid credentials are obtained.

-xfreerdp /u:steven /p:steven /v:<target-ip> this gained us login through the port 3389 with the help of weak credentials of the user.
+xfreerdp /u:steven /p:steven /v: < "Target-IP" > this gained us login through the port 3389 with the help of weak credentials of the user.
 <img width="1920" height="1045" alt="xfreerdp1" src="https://github.com/user-attachments/assets/634ef28f-76e9-4506-bb58-52fe9c752a02" />

 The port gave us full access to the system.